abdrahmansoltan/Learning-Notes/JavaScript/05-ASYNC.md

 #### Handling errors when fetching

+By default, the `fetch()` API doesn't consider HTTP status codes in the 4xx or 5xx range to be errors.
+Instead it considers these status codes to be indicative of a successful request

 - if you're using normal `fetch`, then you will have to check (the request status for many cases and various status-codes), depending on them you will throw an error to go to the catch block other wise it won't know that there's an error

+  - or we can check for the `res.ok` value

   ```js
   fetch(url)